Applications of the perturbation formula for Poisson processes to elementary and geometric probability: A perturbation formula for Poisson processes

 \end{proposition} \begin{proof} In the notation of the previous section, set $\BX=\{z\}$ to be a singleton and $\lambda\{z\}=1$.
-Then the Poisson points process $\eta\{z\}$ is just a Poisson parnom variable with parameter 1.
+Then $\eta\{z\}$ is just a Poisson random variable with parameter 1.
 Take $k\in\N$ and consider the event $A:=\{\eta\{z\}\ge k\}$.
 Then $\BP_\theta(A)$ is given by the left-hand side of \eqref{Poisson} and we have

 Since $\BP_0(A)=0$, \eqref{russopoiss} implies \eqref{Poisson}.
 Eq.~\eqref{Erlang} follows from \eqref{Poisson} and the identity

 \end{proof}